yhkaplan/presentations/2021/09/19/README.md

 - self-sizing cells w/ dynamic height are generally easier
 - Consider using SwiftUI.List too

+^ CollectionViewCells have variable width, often making them more difficult to implement self-sizing behavior than table view

 ---

 ## Conclusion

 - Find the right fit
-- Older ways and SwiftUI work too
+- Older ways and SwiftUI work too, but know what the latest APIs are
 - You mostly don't need UITableView anymore
 - UICollectionView is _really_ flexible and performant
 - SwiftUI's Grid views are still somewhat lacking in comparison

+^ I hope we get something as performant and powerful as collectionview in SwiftUI

 ---

 ## References and Miscellaneous

-- Transitions and dynamically changing layout
+---

 ### OSS Examples